doobert00/AssemblyCalc/README.md

 ## Remarks
 - *As of now the program calc.asm only saves stdin to stack*
 - The asm_training directory has some simple programs for practice
+- Filenames (lines 9,10) in the Dockerfile indicate which program is Dockering

 ## Running
 If you have an x86 machine (and trust my code) you can run with: